grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -querier.shuffle-sharding-ingesters-enabled
 [shuffle_sharding_ingesters_enabled: <boolean> | default = true]

-# Request ingesters stream chunks.
-Ingesters will only respond with a stream of
+# (experimental) Request ingesters stream chunks.
+Ingesters will only respond
-# chunks if the target ingester supports this, and this preference will be
+# with a stream of chunks if the target ingester supports this, and this
-# ignored by ingesters that do not support this.
+# preference will be ignored by ingesters that do not support this.
 # CLI flag: -querier.prefer-streaming-chunks-from-ingesters
 [prefer_streaming_chunks_from_ingesters: <boolean> | default = true]